Our Study Bible

-There is a large majority of christian ministries in Madagascar.
-Many christian churches have been created during the past ten years.
-This situation requires that christian leaders have a deep knowledge of the scripture.
-According to its mission- to equip the Christians with biblical materials -, the Malagasy Bible Society is working on the Study Bible project to respond to this need to have a better understanding of the scriptures.
-This is also the first Study Bible that involves many theologians from different denominations in Madagascar.
+There is a large number of Christian ministries in Madagascar, with many Christian churches having been set up within the last ten years.
+This situation requires that Christian leaders have a deep knowledge of Scripture.
+According to its mission- to equip Christians with biblical materials -the Malagasy Bible Society is working on the Study Bible project to respond to this need, for Christians to have a better understanding of the Scriptures.
+This is also the first Study Bible that involves many theologians from different denominations within Madagascar.

-Illiteracy is a main cause of extreme poverty.
-In Madagascar, the literacy national strategy aims to reduce the illiteracy rate among adult over 15 years from 35.35% to 27.5% in 2015.
-Though it has not been achieved, the Malagasy Bible Society (MBS) is also working to contribute in reducing this percentage to 25% in 2030.
-It will impact on many spheres of the community such as the economy, health, education, …
+Illiteracy is one of the main causes for extreme poverty.
+In Madagascar, the National Literacy Strategy aimed to reduce the rate of illiteracy among adults over 15 years old, from 35.35% to 27.5% in 2015.
+Though this was not achieved, the Malagasy Bible Society (MBS) is also working to contribute in reducing this percentage to at least 25% in 2030.
+This will have an impact on many spheres of the community, such as the education, health and economy.

-In partnership with Hosannah Ministries, audio scriptures are provided to the Malagasy Bible Society (MBS) to be diffused in remote areas to preach the Gospel.
-This is really helpful as we are still working on reducing the illiteracy rate in the country.
-A group of listening is created to help christians to study the Bible and to guide them on how to live God’s words in their daily life.
+In partnership with Hosanna Ministries, Audio Scriptures have been provided for the Malagasy Bible Society (MBS) to be diffused in remote areas for sharing the Gospel.
+This is really helpful, as we continue to work on reducing the illiteracy rate in the country.
+So, a Listening Group was created to help Christians study the Bible and to guide them on how to live God’s Word in their daily life.

-This project is designed to provide the New Testament to people in Manakara district in South-east of Madagascar.
-Though the official Malagasy Bible exists, we have noticed that sometimes, there are misunderstanding around some terms used in it.
-The Antemoro tribe represents about 800.000 speakers who are sensitive to ancestral religion and to Islam.
+This special project was designed to provide the New Testament to the people in the Manakara District, in South-eastern Madagascar.
+Though the official Malagasy Bible exists, we have noticed that sometimes there are misunderstandings around certain terms used in the scriptural translation.
+The Antemoro Tribe represents about 800,000 speakers who are quite sensitive to Ancestral Religion and Islam.